vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-locally-sbdg.md

 ## What is Apache Geode?

-Tanzu GemFire, an enterprise offering, is powered by Apache Geode and adds additional enterprise functionality and integrations.
-Apache Geode is the open source core of Tanzu GemFire.
-This means that you can use Apache Geode on your local machine when developing and testing your Tanzu GemFire applications.
+VMware GemFire, an enterprise offering, is powered by Apache Geode and adds additional enterprise functionality and integrations.
+Apache Geode is the open source core of VMware GemFire.
+This means that you can use Apache Geode on your local machine when developing and testing your VMware GemFire applications.

 ## Install Apache Geode for Local Development